Is Medicare Premium Tax Deductible?

 If you itemize your deductions on your tax return, you may be able to deduct the following Medicare premiums:

-Read More: How Is My Medicare Premium Calculated?
+Read More: How Does Medicare Billing Work?

 1. Medicare Part B premiums: You can deduct your Part B premiums if you are 65 or older, or if you are under 65 and receiving Social Security disability benefits.